 The Withdrawal Agreement provided for a transition period, which ended on 31 December 2020.

-On 24 December 2020, the EU and UK negotiating teams reached agreement in principle on a Trade and Cooperation Agreement, which came into effect at the end of the transition period.
+The EU-UK Trade and Cooperation Agreement came into effect at the end of the transition period.
 The Agreement provides for tariff-free, quota-free trade and for sectoral cooperation in a number of important areas.
 The European Commission has provided more information on the Agreement on its website

-It is important to note that even with the Trade and Cooperation Agreement in place, the end of the Brexit transition period on 31 December brings substantial and lasting change, as the UK is no longer part of the EU Single Market and Customs Union.
-This will mean new procedures apply for businesses moving goods to, from or through the UK, excluding Northern Ireland.
+As the UK is no longer part of the EU Single Market and Customs Union new procedures apply for businesses moving goods to, from or through the UK, excluding Northern Ireland.
 The Protocol on Ireland / Northern Ireland

-, which forms part of the Withdrawal Agreement agreed between the EU and the UK in 2019, means that no new procedures will apply to goods moving between Northern Ireland and Ireland (and the other Member States of the European Union).
+, which forms part of the Withdrawal Agreement agreed between the EU and the UK in 2019, means that no new procedures apply to goods moving between Northern Ireland and Ireland or the other Member States of the European Union.

 To keep up to date on the latest news: